-- I want access to the Training Environment to practice using AggieBudget.
+- Is there a place where I can practice using AggieBudget?
 How do I gain access?

-- 1. Contact your Department Administrator and request that they submit a user access form on your behalf.
+- 1. Yes, we have a Training Environment you can use. to Contact your Department Administrator and request access to Training.
 The AggieBudget Team will build out your plan files, if necessary, so that there will be financial data for you to use during training.

 2. Complete training based on your level of access.

 - Where do I go to get help?